Tearing mode

 In plasma physics, a tearing mode is a plasma instability characterized by field line reconnection and the formation of magnetic islands.
 With islands emerging in the plasma, particles and heat can move from regions that were originally disconnected.
 Pressure and current density profiles are flattened, causing disruptions.
-The typical timescale for the growth of a tearing mode the order of 10^{−1} microsec.
+The typical timescale for the growth of a tearing mode is on the order of 100 nanoseconds.